 Finland has a rich heritage of manufacturing quality home textiles, with the likes of Finlayson and Vallila on everyone’s lips.
-Staying true to their roots, Finnish design companies and textile manufacturers are offering exciting new ways to make our homes cosy in a responsible way.
+Staying true to their roots, Finnish design companies and textile manufacturers are offering new ways to make our homes cosy in a responsible way.
 They prioritise sustainable practices and eco-friendly materials, such as nettle, hemp, paper, wool and linen.

 Add a soft touch to your home interior with this Finnish quintet.